orion-cirb/Astro_Dots/README.md

   3. *570:* RNA dots

 With each image should be provided a .roi or .zip file containing one or multiple ROI(s).
-Each ROI, named *..._zStart_zStop* should surround an astrocyte that needs to be analyzed.
+A ROI, named *..._zStart_zStop*, should surround each astrocyte that needs to be analyzed.

 ### Plugin description